As we’ll be using the browser as our demo environment, let’s see a couple of functions to interact with the user:

 true if OK is pressed and

 We covered 3 browser-specific functions to interact with visitors:

 - shows a message.

 truefor OK and

-All these methods are modal: they pause the script execution and don’t allow the visitor to interact with the rest of the page until the message has been dismissed.
+All these methods are modal: they pause script execution and don’t allow the visitor to interact with the rest of the page until the window has been dismissed.

 There are two limitations shared by all the methods above: